 Amazonian products, which are the basis of regional culinary preparations, are almost the same as in the lowlands of the Amazonian countries, although with other names.

-Among the best known fish are the striped catfish (Pseudoplastytoma fasciatum), the bocachico (Prochilodus nigricans), the cachama (Colossoma macropomum), the morocoto (Colossoma brachypomum), the lau lau (Plagioscion auratus), the palometa (Myllosoma duriventris), the curassow (Cichla monoculus), the valentón (Brachypastytoma vaillantii), the caribbean (Serrasalmus elongatus).
+Among the best known fish are the striped catfish (Pseudoplastytoma fasciatum), the bocachico (Prochilodus nigricans), the cachama (Colossoma macropomum), the morocoto (Colossoma brachypomum), the lau lau (Plagioscion auratus), the palometa (Myllosoma duriventris), the curassow (Cichla monoculus), the valentón (Brachypastytoma vaillantii), and the caribbean (Serrasalmus elongatus).

-Also the most abundant fruits such as cocoa(Theobroma cacao), cupuaçu(Theobromagrandiflorum), pineapple(Ananas comosus), banana and cambur (Musa paradisiaca), arazá(Eugenia stipitata), tupiro (Solanum sessiliflorum), the Peruvian guava (Myrciaria dubia), etc.
+Among the most abundant fruits are cocoa (Theobroma cacao), cupuaçu (Theobromagrandiflorum), pineapple (Ananas comosus), banana and cambur (Musa paradisiaca), arazá (Eugenia stipitata), tupiro (Solanum sessiliflorum), the Peruvian guava (Myrciaria dubia), etc.

-And the most used palm drupes: the moriche(Mauritia flexuosa), the manaca or asaí (Euterpe oleracea), the pijiguao (Bactris gasipaes) the large seje (Oenocarpus bataua), etc.
+And the most commonly-used palm drupes include: the moriche (Mauritia flexuosa), the manaca or asaí (Euterpe oleracea), the pijiguao (Bactris gasipaes), the large seje (Oenocarpus bataua), etc.

 Haute cuisine in the Venezuelan Amazon gastronomy